Your money and benefits during an ESA reconsideration

 If the DWP doesn't change its decision, you can appeal the decision to an independent tribunal.

 You can be paid ESA until the appeal is heard - this isn’t the same as making a new claim.
-You should be paid automatically, but you may need to ask the DWP to pay you while you’re waiting for your appeal - you can ask for this in your appeal letter.
+You will need to ask the DWP to pay you while you’re waiting for your appeal - you can ask for this in your appeal letter.